 - iii.
 Contact Information for Designated Responsible Reporting Officials.
 Allegations made to the following offices and individuals should be promptly reported by these employees to the Title IX Office: - The Office of Student Conduct professional staff can receive complaints of Prohibited Conduct when the Respondent is a University student.
-Contact information for the Office of Student Conduct is available at Student Conduct's Contact Us website. - Designated Harassment Resource Persons are designated by each college and other administrative units and can receive any allegation of Prohibited Conduct and are then required to report those allegations to the Title IX Office.
-A current list of these officials can be found at the Equal Opportunities Program website l. - Human Resources Business Partners can also receive complaints of ProhibitedConduct involving a University employee or student employee.
+Contact information for the Office of Student Conduct is available at Student Conduct's Contact Us website. - Designated Harassment Resource Persons are designated by each college and other administrative units and can receive any allegation of Prohibited Conduct.
+They are then required to report those allegations to the Title IX Office.
+A current list of these officials can be found at the Equal Opportunities Program website. - Human Resources Business Partners can also receive complaints of Prohibited Conduct involving a University employee or student employee.
 A current list of HR Business Partners and their contact information is located on the HR Business Partners website. - Supervisors, as defined in Section D.2, should report any instances of alleged Prohibited Conduct they learn about involving a University employee under their supervision to the Title IX Office.
 Consult the UA directory for contact information.

-2. Confidentiality/Privacy with Regard to University Officials regulations or a Sexual Misconduct investigation, including the conduct of any active review, investigation, hearing or judicial proceeding, review/appeal, or resolution of matters within the scope of Title IX or this Policy.
-University employees assisting with a Title IX or Sexual Misconduct matter are expected to safeguard private information in accordance with applicable laws (including, but not limited to, FERPA, HIPAA, and other privacy laws).
-Complainants are advised that requests for confidentiality will limit the University's efforts to end the inappropriate conduct, prevent its recurrence, and remediate its effects.
+2. Confidentiality/Privacy with Regard to University Officials

+Conversations with the Title IX Office are kept as private as possible and may only be shared on a need to know basis as permitted by FERPA, or as required by law or to carry out the purposes of Title IX regulations or a Sexual Misconduct investigation, including the conduct of any active review, investigation, hearing or judicial proceeding, review/appeal, or resolution of matters within the scope of Title IX or this Policy.
+University employees assisting with a Title IX or Sexual Misconduct matter are expected to safeguard private information in accordance with applicable laws (including, but not limited to, FERPA, HIPAA, and other privacy laws).23 Complainants are advised that requests for confidentiality will limit the University's efforts to end the inappropriate conduct, prevent its recurrence, and remediate its effects.
 However, information about incidents of alleged Prohibited Conduct must be shared with relevant administrators if the Title IX Coordinator determines that the University needs to take action, such as emergency removals, to address an immediate threat to the physical health or safety of any students or other individuals arising from the allegations of Prohibited Conduct.
 Relevant factors that will be considered include, but are not limited to, credible evidence of Respondent's prior Prohibited Conduct, the seriousness of the alleged incident, risk of additional misconduct, and the use of a weapon.
 In all cases, the request for confidentiality by the person initiating the conversation is given consideration.